-When I used to dine at the Corner Bakery restaurant, I always made sure to purchase a bag of their sweet raisin pecan crisps before I left.
+When I used to dine at the Corner Bakery Cafe, I always made sure to purchase a bag of their sweet raisin pecan crisps before I left.
 I was recently reminded of how delicious they are when a friend bought a bag for me.
 Crispy with a slight chewiness, these raisin crisps were sweet but not overly so with large sugar crystals coating both sides.
-I researched many, many bread recipes and was determined to make my own version of Corner Bakery’s sweet crisps.
-The first step, make the bread!
+Turns out, it’s not that hard to make yourself!
+Here’s a copycat recipe for Corner Bakery’s sweet crisps made with homemade walnut raisin bread.

 **Helpful tips and common mistakes

 Before you can make the raisin crisps, you have to make the bread.
 Start by activating the yeast in warm water and honey.
 Add the flour, raisins, and walnuts and knead until the dough is smooth and elastic.
 The kitchen aid comes in handy when kneading the dough since all you have to do is turn on the machine.
 The dough may feel a bit sticky, but resist adding more flour.
 The dough will come together beautifully, you just have to believe!

 Proof the dough in a warm area until doubled in size.
 Punch down the dough, shape into a loaf, loosely cover with plastic wrap and let it rise a second time.

 Score the bread before baking to prevent the bread from rising unevenly in the oven.
 Use a sharp knife and be confident with the slashes.
 Don’t worry if the dough snags a little; you will barely be able to notice once baked.

 Keep an eye on your bread during the first 15 minutes when it is at 425 degrees.
 If you have a strong oven, I recommend covering the bread with foil if it starts to get too dark.